 Within a year, the two technologies were successfully merged with the creation of the Winton 201A powered Burlington Zephyr – America’s first diesel-electric train.
 It would change railroad transportation history.

-Visitors line up to admire the stainless steel beauty of the Burlington Zephyr, which will soon be featured in a Hollywood movie.
-By the end of 1934, eight major U.S. railroads have ordered diesel-electric locomotives.
+Chicago World’s Fair visitors line up to admire the stainless steel beauty of the Burlington Zephyr, which will soon be featured in a Hollywood movie.
+Eight major U.S. railroads soon convert to efficient diesel-electric locomotives.
+Photo from a Burlington Route Railroad 1934 postcard.

 Art Deco and the Silver Streak